TimBoxYuan/Matlab_repo_test/README.md

 Right click the file to source control ==> choose add to git (+) Right click the file to source control ==> view and commit changes

+To push the files live
+Right click the file to source control ==> push